Why WattleDBFeaturesPricingvs SupabaseIndustriesBlogFAQContactSign inStart free

 So, which should you pick?

-If data sovereignty isn't a requirement for you, this is a genuinely good era to build: AWS RDS for scale, Supabase for developer experience, Neon for serverless, DigitalOcean for simplicity are all excellent, and you should choose on features and price.
+If Australian ownership isn't a requirement for you, this is a genuinely good era to build: AWS RDS for scale, Supabase for developer experience, Neon for serverless, DigitalOcean for simplicity are all excellent, and you should choose on features and price.

-But if your data has to stay under Australian jurisdiction — and for health, legal, financial, education, aged-care and government teams it increasingly does — every option above puts a US company in your data chain.
-That's the gap WattleDB exists to close: the managed convenience of a modern backend, delivered by an Australian-owned company with no US entity to be compelled.
+But if you want your data owned and run by an Australian company, and for health, legal, financial, education, aged-care and government teams that's increasingly the requirement, every option above puts a foreign company in your stack.
+That's the gap WattleDB exists to close: the managed convenience of a modern backend, delivered by a wholly Australian-owned company with no foreign parent.
 For Australian teams that need it, that's what makes it the best database hosting choice.

 Best database hosting in Australia